GEAR-SEU/ChatHLS-ACL-26/README.md

 When the first debug repair still fails validation, ChatHLS escalates to a multi-end debug evaluation path that runs multiple analysis agents, scores their suggestions, and then applies the selected repair.

-This repository is the public release for the ACL 2026 main conference paper *ChatHLS: Towards Systematic Design Automation and Optimization for High-Level Synthesis*.
+This repository is the public release for paper *ChatHLS: Towards Systematic Design Automation and Optimization for High-Level Synthesis*.

 ## Models